Biased parameter inference of eccentric, spin-precessing binary black holes

 \section{Introduction}

-The most recent catalog of gravitational wave (GW) transients released by the LIGO-Virgo-KAGRA (LVK)~\citep{LIGOScientific:2014pky, KAGRA:2020tym, VIRGO:2014yos} collaboration contains 158 confident compact binary merger signals, of which 153 likely originate from binary black hole (BBH) mergers \citep{LIGOScientific:2025slb, LIGOScientific:2025pvj}.
-There is increasing evidence from the mass and spin distributions of these binaries that \textit{hierarchical} mergers---systems that contain one or more remnants of previous mergers, which can only occur in densely-populated environments---are present in the data \citep[e.g.][]{Kimball:2020qyd, Antonini:2024het, Li:2025fnf, MaganaHernandez:2025fkm, Antonini:2025ilj, Tong:2025wpz}.
+The most recent catalog of gravitational wave (GW) transients released by the LIGO-Virgo-KAGRA (LVK)~\citep{LIGOScientific:2014pky, KAGRA:2020tym, VIRGO:2014yos} collaboration contains 158 confident compact binary merger signals, of which 153 likely originate from binary black hole (BBH) mergers \citep{LIGOScientific:2025slb, LIGOScientific:2025pvj}.\footnote{The 158 mergers quoted here are the subset of the 218 mergers reported in \citep{LIGOScientific:2025slb} that are used to infer population properties in \citep{LIGOScientific:2025pvj}.
+The latter paper has a stricter threshold for inclusion than the main catalogue (false alarm rate $FAR<1~\mathrm{yr}^{-1}$ as opposed to astrophysical probability $p_\mathrm{astro} \geq 0.5$).} There is increasing evidence from the mass and spin distributions of these binaries that \textit{hierarchical} mergers---systems that contain one or more remnants of previous mergers, which can only occur in densely-populated environments---are present in the data \citep[e.g.][]{Kimball:2020qyd, Antonini:2024het, Li:2025fnf, MaganaHernandez:2025fkm, Antonini:2025ilj, Tong:2025wpz}.
 Individual events can be pointed to as most likely having formed hierarchically: for example, GW231123, with component masses of $\approx 137$ and $\approx 104$~M$_\odot$ and high component spins, exhibits component characteristics typically expected for merger remnants \citep{gw231123}.
 Binaries that merge in densely-populated environments form \textit{dynamically}.
 Hierarchical mergers are a small percentage of the total population that merges in dynamical environments \citep[e.g.,][]{Mapelli:2021syv, Gerosa:2021mno, Torniamenti:2024uxl, Banagiri:2025dmy}; a small sub-population of hierarchical mergers indicates that a larger fraction of the population forms dynamically~\citep{Zevin:2021rtf}.

 In addition to hierarchical mergers that have a distinct mass and spin distribution, dynamical environments are predicted to produce binaries with non-negligible orbital eccentricity in ground-based gravitational-wave detectors \citep[e.g.,][]{Rodriguez:2017pec, Zevin:2021rtf, DallAmico:2023neb, Samsing:2020tda}.
 This is in contrast with \textit{isolated} evolution, through which binaries circularise before they enter the frequency band of the current generation of Advanced-era ground-based GW detectors \citep{Peters:1964zz}.
 The exception is binaries that evolve as a constituent of isolated triples, which can merge with detectable eccentricities due to the driving influence of the tertiary \citep[e.g.,][]{Rodriguez:2018jqu, Liu:2019gdc, Dorozsmai:2025jlu}.